Opinion How to: build your own bowl of wholesome goodnessKitchen Tips

 A sauce can turn a simple vegetable or rice into a dish you crave for days.

-If you’re new to sauces, I would encourage you to explore the world of possibilities on the internet, because once you have a few solid picks under your belt, making a wholesome, delicious veggie bowl is no longer a daunting task, but rather something to look forward to dousing in your favourite dressing.
+If you’re new to sauces, I would encourage you to explore the world of possibilities on the internet, because once you have a few solid picks under your belt, making a wholesome, delicious veggie bowl is no longer a daunting challenge, but rather something to look forward to dousing in your favourite dressing.

 The funny thing is, when I stopped eating meat and eggs, I wondered how I could possibly fill that “void” in my diet — and perhaps you’ve wondered the same.
 But I quickly realised that in fact, with all that extra space on my plate and in my caloric intake, I could actually eat so much more variety.
 I’m not always consciously trying to ‘eat the rainbow’ as is recommended, but my bowls often end up looking like rainbows nonetheless!